cypress-io/cypress-documentation/source/guides/guides/network-requests.md

   })
 ```

-**Tip:** you can inspect the full XHR object by logging it to the console
+**Tip:** you can inspect the full request cycle object by logging it to the console

 ```javascript
 cy.wait('@new-user').then(console.log)
 ```

-You can find more examples in our {% url "XHR Assertions" https://github.com/cypress-io/cypress-example-recipes#server-communication %} recipe.

 # See also